Vincent-Mattana/Decoder/project-context.md

 3. **Bottom Section**:
    - Alphabet keyboard is fixed to the bottom of the screen
    - Used for selecting letters to decode the message
+   - Contains control elements integrated into the layout:
+     - Left side: "Enter code..." input field with an adjacent label icon (🏷️) to reveal/hide the message code (tooltip: "The unique code for this secret message."), and the "Reset" button.
+     - Right side: (No button currently, was previously "Next Message")
    - Consistent position across all screen sizes with responsive padding adjustments

 4. **Responsive Design**: